chaincraft-labs/bridge-ui/README.md

-# Allfeat Multi-Chain Token Swap DApp
+# Harmonie Multi-Chain Token Swap DApp

-A decentralized web application built with Next.js 14 and AppKit Connect Wallet, enabling seamless token swaps from the Allfeat blockchain to multiple other blockchains.
+A decentralized web application built with Next.js 14 and AppKit Connect Wallet, enabling seamless token swaps from the Harmonie blockchain to multiple other blockchains.
 Efficient, secure, and designed for cross-chain interoperability.

 > MVP version